February 3, 2003

 “Those that are still here either belong or think I won’t pay attention when I take attendance.
 I know my class is interesting, but I don’t think the other teachers would like it if their students cut class.”

 The teacher takes attendance and everyone’s here.
 “Well, now that we all know each other’s names, I suppose I should introduce myself!
 My name is Dr. Powell.”
 He walks to his desk and picks up a stack of papers.
 “Your first homework assignment is to show these course summaries to your parents and get them signed.”
 He hands out the papers, taking a somewhat-methodical approach to moving around the room.
 They told us what to expect at the end of last year, when they did final confirmations on everyone’s magic ability.
-Not the most enjoyable test ever.
+That was not the most enjoyable test ever.
 Getting stunned is not fun.
 But I guess it’s good news for the Dynamic kids that just haven’t learned how to use a wand yet.
 Technology is a different matter for Dynamic people, but a lot of backup systems work even if monsters eat up the magic powering the primary stuff.

 “I’m sure most of you are wondering what sort of angle this class will take,” Dr. Powell starts.
 “In truth, I myself am not Dynamic.
 If I was, I’d shut off the primary lighting in this room to show off the automatic backup: when a classroom is too dark during school hours, the generator kicks in and lights up the appropriate room.
 Most Dynamic people don’t have to worry about technology that doesn’t use magic until it turns on, but they’re happy when it does.
 Generators use magic as well just to start, but have a capped opening so you can start it yourself, with or without magic.
-And they create more magic-energy for others to use, although you need to be Dynamic or a monster for that to matter.”
+And they create more magic energy for others to use, although you need to be Dynamic or a monster for that to matter.”

 I like the world building, but I wish more happened in this chapter.
 I don’t really get a sense of what our main character wants yet.